-Source: Interviews with policy-makers and practitioners, December 2011 - March 2012

-The case of CCP shows manipulation of policy agenda by central level actors for their own interests.
-The policy document shows that the focus of climate change policy is more inclined to climate resilient development with relatively less emphasis given to climate change adaptation.
+Source: Interviews with policy-makers and practitioners, December 2011 - March 2012 to climate resilient development with relatively less emphasis given to climate change adaptation.
 More than 40% of the policy respondents also share that the agenda is driven by the interests of those actors who are involved in formulating it as they intend to match the policy document with their institution mandate and agenda.